openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

-Given that is it not tractable to use (much less train) a force field that can only be applied to periodic OR non-periodic systems, this OFF-EP proposes that the `<Electrostatics>` tag may specify that different methods should be used for each kind of systems.
+Given that is it not tractable to use (much less train) a force field that can only be applied to periodic OR non-periodic systems, this OFF-EP proposes that the `<Electrostatics>` tag may specify that different methods should be used for each kind of system.

 This OFF-EP
-* does not propose changes any detail of the `<vdW>` section
+* does not propose changes in any detail of the `<vdW>` section
 * does not alter the intended meaning of `method="PME"`
 * does not add allowed methods for non-periodic systems (still only `Coulomb`), but does require explicitly specifying what is used for non-periodic systems